hamlim/react-code-editor/README.md

 # React Code Editor

+This repo has been migrated to my Projects monorepo here: https://github.com/hamlim/projects/tree/master/packages/react-code-editor.

 `@matthamlin/react-code-editor` is an opinionated package built on top of React Hooks and react-simple-code-editor.

 It implements a lightweight code editor component that supports the following enhancements: